Cabbage pakoda recipe | Cabbage pakora in South Indian style

 8. Fry until lightly golden.
 Then reduce the flame to low and continue to fry stirring often.

-Serve cabbage pakoda with tea or coffee.
+Serve cabbage pakoda with tea or coffee and chutney.

 Related Recipes